ong-osmond/Osmond-s-Code-Quiz/README.md

 ![Quiz in Progress](/assets/images/02-Quiz-in-progress.png)

 A question is randomly selected from a list.
-(Quiz questions credits to https://www.geeksforgeeks.org/) Choose your answer to the question by clicking or tapping on one of the choices.
+(Quiz questions credits to https://www.geeksforgeeks.org/)
+<br>Choose your answer to the question by clicking or tapping on one of the choices.
-The result of the previous question is displayed on the bottom of the page (the text disappears after one second).
+<br>The result of the previous question is displayed on the bottom of the page (the text disappears after one second).
-The timer is active and displays how many seconds are left to finish the quiz.
+<br>The timer is active and displays how many seconds are left to finish the quiz.
-A quiz progress bar shows % completion of the quiz.
+<br>A quiz progress bar shows % completion of the quiz.

 ![Quiz finished](/assets/images/03-Quiz-finished.png)